pebe-espana/NXTpi/README.md

     > source devel/setup.bash
     now you can run/query etc with ros commands, for example
     > rosnode list
-    should show you the running nodes including now the services /autojoy and /pilot-exomy
+    should show you the running nodes including now /autojoy_server and /pilot-exomy

     control rover now from command line